 I love Maurizio Leo’s sourdough recipe that I’ve linked above because it makes the best sandwiches (and the best toast).
 It uses a simple but unusual step of pre-cooking a portion of the flour, which enhances the final texture into something that is gelatinized and chewy yet tender, and 100% perfect for sandwiches.
 To be fair, the recipe is not for beginners, but if you have some experience with sourdough, I hope you’ll try it.
 Maurizio’s recipe makes two loaves, but I usually halve the recipe, and I bake it in a covered Pullman pan, which gives me perfectly square slices.

-If your supermarket has a bakery, pick up a good, simple artisan loaf—preferably something partially whole grain, with a soft “crumb” (that’s a bread-nerd term for the interior texture of the bread) and a firm, slightly chewy crust.
+If you’re not yet a baker, pick up a good, simple artisan loaf from your supermarket bakery—preferably something partially whole grain, with a soft “crumb” (that’s a bread-nerd term for the interior texture of the bread) and a firm, slightly chewy crust.
 No nuts or seeds or anything extra—just a classic bread is fine.
 All your sandwiches henceforth will thank you.

 The Peanut Butter